Embedded Knowledge Distillation in Depth-Level Dynamic Neural Network: Experiments

-We first design the DDNN architecture based on baseline models of ResNet~\cite{HeZRS2016ResNet} and VGG~\cite{SimonyanZ2015VGG}.
-Then we incorporate the EKD training mechanism into the DDNN and calculate the top-1 classification error of each sub-net respectively.
-Table~\ref{tab1} gives the detailed comparisons of three cases: training full-net and sub-nets individually without weight sharing in Fig.~\ref{figure1}(a), training one DDNN integrated full-net and sub-nets with weight sharing, and training the DDNN with the proposed EKD mechanism.
-As described in Section~\ref{EKD}, the DDNN trained with only the optimization objective of hard labels from full-net and sub-nets (2nd column) has lower performance than independently trained full-net and sub-nets without weight sharing (1st column), which mainly reason is that these layers of shared weights are very hard to simultaneously match the multiple different optimization objectives from full-net and sub-nets.
-To improve the training of full-net and sub-nets in one DDNN, we design a more reasonable EKD training mechanism.
-Experimental results on the CIFAR-10 show that sub-nets in DDNN with EKD training (3rd column) possess the average 1$\sim$2\% improvement compared to sub-nets in DDNN with the only hard labels (2nd column).
-Even compared with the independently trained case (1st column), sub-nets in DDNN with EKD training still have the 0.5$\sim$1\% lower error rate (Bold in Table~\ref{tab1}) while preserving the little performance decline of full-net.
-Especially, when the sub-net (ResNet-44) and full-net (ResNet-56) are both have strong and closed performance, it can achieve the inspiring effect by mixing them into one DDNN with EKD training.
-Similarly, the experimental results of CIFAR-100 in Table~\ref{tab1} also show that the models with EKD training perform far better than DDNN with the only hard labels, meanwhile, sub-nets in DDNN with EKD training can obviously surpass the independently trained case.
-Especially, the relatively smaller sub-net, like ResNet-16 and ResNet-20, can achieve the $>1\%$ (33.95\%$\sim$32.65\%) improvement than the independently trained baselines.
-It further indicates that smaller models possess a great room for improvement, meanwhile, our proposed EKD mechanism can maximally exploit the potential representative capacity of them.
-From Table~\ref{tab1}. we can also know that the DDNN on CIFAR-100 has more obvious performance decline than on CIFAR-10 when it does not use the EKD training mechanism.
-This demonstrates that increasing the complexity of the task (e.g., CIFAR-100 has 100 classes and only 500 training samples per class) would incur a more big performance drop, i.e., these layers of shared weights in the complex task are more harder to simultaneously match the different objectives for the DDNN trained with the only hard labels.
-Furthermore, our EKD can effectively remove this kind of performance decline, which fully displays the effectiveness of the proposed mechanism.
+To evaluate our proposed method, we conduct extensive experiments and exhaustive comparisons on CIFAR-10/100 and ImageNet benchmark datasets. \textbf{CIFAR-10/100 Classification.} Table~\ref{Tab1} shows the detailed comparisons of three cases (Fig.~\ref{Fig1}).
+The DDNN trained with only the optimization objective of hard labels from full-net and sub-nets (2nd column) has lower performance than independently individually training (1st column) because these weight-sharing blocks are very hard to simultaneously match the multiple different optimization objectives.
+Experimental results on the CIFAR-10/100 show that sub-nets in DDNN with EKD training (3rd column) possess the average 1$\sim$2\% improvement compared to sub-nets in DDNN with the only hard labels (2nd column).
+Even compared to the independently trained cases (1st column), sub-nets in DDNN with EKD training still have the 0.5$\sim$1\% lower error rate (Bold in Table~\ref{Tab1}) while preserving the performance of full-net (almost no decline).
+Especially, EKD mechanism performs stronger on CIFAR-100 than CIFAR-10.
+It fully displays the effectiveness of the proposed mechanism on more complex task.